alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## The syntax

 The syntax for private class fields and methods is the same.
 It is also very simple, and quite controversial.
-When you want to declare some property or method as private you have to prefix it with `#` (the hashtag symbol).
-Now, let's take a look more closely at private properties and methods and how to work with them.
+When you want to declare some class field or method as private you have to prefix it with `#` (the hashtag symbol).
+Now, let's take a look more closely at private class fields and methods and how to work with them.

 ## Private class fields

 Declaring private class field is simple.
-All you have to do is to prefix he name of the property with `#`.
-This will tell JavaScript that you want this property to be private.
-When you want to access that private property, remember that you have to include the `#`.
+All you have to do is to prefix he name of the class field with `#`.
+This will tell JavaScript that you want this class field to be private.
+When you want to access that private class field, remember that you have to include the `#`.

 ```JavaScript
 // Create new class